atahabaki/bangs-index/README.md

 Community maintained !Bangs Database.

-## What exactly is a !Bang?
+## What exactly is a `!Bang`?

 In case you haven't heard of the term `!Bang`, it is a way to search quickly.
 Directly takes you to search results of the specified website or your pre-defined default one.
 Let's take a closer look at the example below:

-1. Type "!w Banana" in address bar
+1. Type "!w Banana" in the address bar
-2. You've directly redirected to Banana Wikipedia page.
+2. You've been directly redirected to the Banana Wikipedia page.

 ### What exactly happened is: